niexia/niexia/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on Ads Interface and Platform.
+- 🔭 I’m currently working on TikTok Ads Interface and Platform.
 - 🌱 I’m currently learning to to make coding more enjoyable.
 - 💬 We are looking for Frontend Engineers,to apply please send us an email to <a href="Mailto:yangjin.im@bytedance.com">this address</a>.
 <!--